© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Tithe barn and gatehouse at Place Farm is a scheduled monument protected by Historic England under reference 1005654.
 View the official record →

-Tithe barn and gatehouse at Place Farm is a medieval agricultural complex located in Wiltshire.
+The tithe barn and gatehouse at Place Farm is a medieval structure located in Wiltshire, England, forming part of a monastic or manorial complex.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005654.

 Tithe barn and gatehouse at Place Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005654.